robstoll/atrium/README.md

 # Use own Expectation Verb

-Atrium offers the expectation verb `expect` out of the box.
+Atrium offers the expectation verbs `expect` and `expectGrouped` out of the box.

-You can also define your own expectation verb if `expect` does not suite you or in case you want to change some default implementation.
+You can also define your own expectation verb if the pre-defined verbs do not suite you or in case you want to change some default implementation.
 In order to create an own expectation verb it is sufficient to:
  1. Copy the file content of [atriumVerbs.kt](https://github.com/robstoll/atrium/tree/main/misc/atrium-verbs-internal/src/commonMain/kotlin/ch.tutteli.atrium.api.verbs.internal/atriumVerbs.kt)
  2. Create your own atriumVerbs.kt and paste the previously copied content
- 3. Adjust package name and `import`s and rename `expect` as desired (you can also leave it that way of course).
+ 3. Adjust package name and `import`s and rename `expect`/`expectGrouped` as desired (you can also leave it that way of course).
  4. exclude `atrium-verbs` from your dependencies.
     Taking the setup shown in the [Installation](#installation) section for the JVM platform, you would replace the `dependencies` block as follows:
     ```kotlin